-The final exam will be held on May 7, 2012 and will be comprehensive.
+The final exam will be held on May 10, 2013 and will be comprehensive.
+Go look at the study guide for the midterms!

 The exam will be closed book.
 I will provide for you a list of any relevant propositions from the text and the homework, except: